hknd23/idcempy/docs/zmiopc_tutorial.rst

    2: party7            -0.577 0.058  -9.928 0.000  -0.691 -0.463
    2: agegroup2          0.916 0.235   3.905 0.000   0.456  1.376

-The results from the BIMNL model for this application are stored in a class (gimnlModel) with the following attributes:
+The results from the model are stored in a :class:`gimnlModel` with the following attributes:

 - coefs: Model coefficients and standard errors
 - llik: Log-likelihood
 - AIC: Akaike information criterion
 - vcov: Variance-covariance matrix

-The AIC, for exmaple is given by,
+The AIC, for example is given by,

 .. testcode::
     print(gimnl_2004vote.AIC)